Dustin21/Dustin21.github.io/AQM/AQM.md

 * **Make use of [R Markdown chunk options](http://rmarkdown.rstudio.com/authoring_rcodechunks.html).
 I really don't want pages of code output that is ugly and doesn't belong (or add value) to the report.**

-[Report Example](https://github.com/Dustin21/Dustin21.github.io/blob/master/AQM/Week11_API/Example.pdf?raw=true): This is an example of how I expect your report would look like.
-[Here's another](http://kieranhealy.org/files/misc/pandoc-template-rmd-output-sample.png) (without the code of course).
+[Report Example](https://github.com/Dustin21/Dustin21.github.io/blob/master/AQM/Week11_API/Example.pdf?raw=true): This is an example (old homework assignment of mine) of how I expect your report would look like.
+It is also a guide to data cleaning, web scraping and intro use to the WorldBank API.
+[Here's another Example](http://kieranhealy.org/files/misc/pandoc-template-rmd-output-sample.png) (without the code of course).

+<font color="red"><b>Pretend I do not know the material and coding you're using.
+Cater the report to me as if you were teaching me about your process and results throughout (a walk-through).</b></font>